ksumir/KseniiaMironova/README.md

 # Hello!
-I'm Kseniia Mironova :wave: align="center"
+I'm Kseniia Mironova :wave:
 ### I'm Data analytics | Business Analyst
 _I have extensive experience in business analisys and fashion brand management.
 I work a lot with data, it helps me make the rigt business decisions and inspires me to new areas of growth.
 For this reason, I started to study data science tools in depth and it inspires me a lot._